 At this stage, chicks became more mobile and independent.
-Development of feather continues and more off-white down feathers on the breast and abdomen.
-Off-white feathers also start to grow on the chin.
-During this period their movements increased with the development of feathers on their body and they became more noisy and competitive in receiving meal from parents.
+Development of feathers continues, and more off-white down feathers appeared on the breast and abdomen.
+Off-white feathers also started to grow on the chin.
+During this period, their movements increased with the development of feathers on their body, and they became noisier and competitive in receiving meals from their parents.